Registration for the LGBTQ+ DV Survivors Support Group

 Walnut Avenue Family & Women's Center is a family center providing support and services to survivors of domestic violence, families, and youth of all genders and ages.
 Our mission is to end cycles of violence, promote lifelong learning, and improve relationships with oneself and others.

 This support group is intended for LGBTQ+ survivors of domestic violence of all genders, sexual orientations, and family and relationship models (including but not limited to polyamorous, kinky, and queerplatonic relationships).
-We recommend that attendees be at least age 18.
+Attendees must be aged 18 or older.
+This support group is based out of Santa Cruz, but it's not required that you live in Santa Cruz County in order to attend.
+This group is for LGBTQ+ Survivors of domestic violence everywhere, regardless of where you live.

 Examples of Discussion Topics